Probing the history of Solar System through the cratering records on Vesta and Ceres: Dynamical and physical model

 \subsection{Parallelising the model}

-Before concluding the section devoted to the dynamical and physical model, we would like to emphasize one advantage of our modelization, i.e. the possibility to parallelise the evolution of the template of the Solar System in a straightforward way.
-Since the disc of planetesimal is composed only of massless particles, which by definition do not interact between themselves, and since Jupiter's evolution is driven by the migration and accretions rates described by eqs. \ref{coregrowth}, \ref{gasgrowth} and \ref{radiallaw}, we are able to split each simulation into a set of sub-problems which can be treated in parallel.
-In our implementation, we used a GRID-like approach by dividing the disc of planetesimals into a number of concentric rings containing a fixed amount of test particles.
-Each ring has been evolved independently under the influence of the forming Jupiter and the collisions with the two asteorids recorded.
-At the end of the simulations, by merging the results we obtained a representation of the evolution of the system as a whole.
-Obviously, a different normalisation factor has to be used for each ring of massless particles to normalise it to the real population expected in the orbital region considered.
-Through this approach, we have been able to run the equivalent of a $3$-month long simulation with $8\times10^{4}$ massless particles by running a set of $8$ sub-simulations with $10^{4}$ massless particles each, every sub-simulation taking about $12$ days to conclude.
+Before concluding the section devoted to the dynamical and physical model, we would like to briefly discuss one advantage of our modeling, i.e. the possibility to parallelise the treatment of the evolution of this template of the Solar System in a straightforward way.\\ Since the disk of planetesimals is reproduced by massless particles, which by definition do not interact between themselves, and since Jupiter's evolution is governed by the migration and accretion rates described by Eqs. \ref{coregrowth}, \ref{gasgrowth} and \ref{radiallaw}, we can apply a \emph{data parallel} approach and split each simulation into a set of sub-problems which can be treated in parallel.
+In our implementation, we divided the disk of planetesimals into a number of concentric rings containing a fixed amount of test particles.
+Each ring has been evolved independently under the influence of the forming Jupiter and the collisions with the two asteroids have been recorded.
+At the end of the set of simulations, we merged and temporally reordered their outputs to obtain a representation of the evolution of the system as a whole.
+Obviously, we had to use a different $\gamma$ factor for each ring of massless particles to normalise it to the real population expected in the orbital region considered.
+However, as anticipated in Sect. \ref{disk} we can do this in a straightforward way since $\gamma$ depends only on the radial extension of the ring.\\ Through this approach, we were able to run the equivalent of a $6$-month long simulation with $8\times10^{4}$ massless particles for each migration scenario by running a set of $8$ sub-simulations with $10^{4}$ massless particles each, every sub-simulation taking about $21$ days to conclude.
+This duration of the sub-simulations is the reason why we concentrated on the perturbing role of Jupiter in this first investigation of the evolution of the early Solar System.
+The inclusion of Saturn as a second massive perturber, in fact, would have implied the doubling of the time required to complete each simulation and the same hold true for each planetary embryo considered.